HimaniRathi39/OnlineMessagingSoftware/README.md

 # How to setup #
 Require postgreSQL and an apache server.
 Create the database in the PostgreSQL and import the .backup file present in the repository.
-Run the apache server and run index.php file in the folder- ../OnlineMessagingSoftware/web/.
+Run the apache server and run index.php file in the folder - ../OnlineMessagingSoftware/web/.

 # Website Development #

 FRONT END : HTML , CSS , BOOTSTRAP , JAVASCRIPT , AJAX
 BACK END : PHP
 DATABASE : PostgreSQL

 # Whom to talk to #